Self-Collected HPV Testing Now Accepted for Cervical Cancer Screening

 Frequently Asked Questions

 The ACS recommends cervical screening for individuals with a cervix aged 25-65.
-The preferred approach is HPV testing every 5 years.
+The preferred approach is primary HPV testing every 5 years.
 Screening may be discontinued after age 65 with adequate prior negative results, or after total hysterectomy for non-cancer reasons.
 Talk to your provider about your personal screening schedule.

 References

-- U.S. Food and Drug Administration.
-"FDA Approves First HPV Test for Self-Collection."
+3. U.S. Food and Drug Administration.
+"FDA Approves First Over-the-Counter At-Home HPV Test."
 FDA.gov.
-March 2025.
+March 2024.

-- World Health Organization.
+4. World Health Organization.
 "Global Strategy to Accelerate the Elimination of Cervical Cancer as a Public Health Problem."
 WHO.int.
 2020.